-In Germany, we have unused German tax loss carryforwards for corporate taxes for German non-tax group entities, though we have not recognized deferred tax assets related to such loss carryforwards for International Financial Reporting Standards, or IFRS, reporting purposes as of September 30, 2023.
+In Germany, we have unused German tax loss carryforwards for corporate taxes for German group entities with pre tax group losses, though we have not recognized deferred tax assets related to such loss carryforwards for IFRS reporting purposes as of March 31, 2024.
 Deferred tax assets are recognized for unused tax losses only to the extent that it is probable that taxable profit will be available against which the losses can be utilized.
 In general, net operating loss, or NOL, carryforwards in Germany do not expire.
 Furthermore, under current German tax laws, certain substantial changes in the Company's ownership and business may further limit the amount of NOL carryforwards that can be used annually to offset future taxable income.